 Doctors in category 2 - this depends on the exact formulation of your employer’s direction arrangement.
 If this applies to you, contact us for further guidance.

 Doctors in category 3 – your employer’s pension scheme may or may not provide the same options as the NHS pension scheme.
-You should refer to the individual scheme rules for further guidance and contact us for guidance.
+You should refer to the individual scheme rules for further information and contact us for guidance.

 If you ceased practising as a GP more than twelve months before being made redundant, your GP pension will become payable if you retire from all your posts.